 Up until now, augmented reality has projected things into open spaces, or stuck masks or animal ears onto moving faces.
-But one artist is working to change that.
-He wants his augmented reality designs to be something people wear in the world between physical and virtual: social media.
+But now artists and Amazon are working to change that.
+They want augmented reality designs to be something people wear in the worlds between physical and virtual: while shopping online and on social media.

 Zack Kroll, aka Bald Boy, through a series he calls SatARday, which runs every Saturday (hence the name), creates AR sneakers he gives out for free via Snapchat.
 There, users can use the filter to "wear" his designs.
 They stick to your feet as you walk, adapt to shadows and light changes and reflect whatever's nearby.